libsidplayfp/VICE-testprogs/C64/carts/rr-freeze/README.txt

     A-H   -> ROM banks 0-7, if non-inverted, it is writable (!)
     -     -> no cart detected
     ?     -> mapping mismatch (e.g $de not mapped to $9e and similar)

+What it doesn't check but perhaps ought to:
+- what happens with the mapping after KILL in the "random" state.
+- what happens with the mapping _during_ when the ack bit is set =1.
+- it doesn't allow you to select GAME/EXROM bits during ack.

 TEST SEQUENCE